A guide to choosing the right press-on nail shape

 talaskye-nail-bed-type

 With less space from cuticle to tip, short nail beds make press-ons appear longer than they are.
-Even the shortest styles can give the illusion of length.
+Even the shortest styles can give the illusion of extra length.

 talaskye-nail-bed-type